-GIZ is supporting the German Government in a number of different ways in implementing its priorities during the Presidency.
-On an ongoing basis, it feeds its expertise into a range of ministries in Germany but also to the European Commission in Brussels, and over the six months of the Presidency it will be running many different specialised events in relevant areas.
+GIZ supported the German Government in a number of different ways in implementing its priorities during the Presidency.
+It fed its expertise into a range of ministries in Germany but also to the European Commission in Brussels, and over the six months of the Presidency it ran many different specialised events in relevant areas.

 Another reason the EU is able to make a difference is that it is a major global player: along with its Member States, it provides more than half of all public development financing, making it the largest donor to international development cooperation.
 The framework within which it does this is, at European level, the 2017 European Consensus on Development, which identifies eradicating poverty and promoting sustainable development in partner countries as its two key objectives.
 At international level, the United Nations’ 2030 Agenda for Sustainable Development, with its 17 Sustainable Development Goals (SDGs), and the Paris Climate Agreement form the framework for the EU’s commitment.